• Skip to primary navigation

 In the landing area, we recommend visiting these 4 batteries.

-To find our more complete list, go to our article on the best German batteries in Normandy (coming soon).
+For a more complete list, see our article on the best German batteries in Normandy.

 #15.
 Pointe du Hoc